COVID-19: Brand-New Data On Number Of Breakthrough Cases Among Fully Vaccinated Released By CDC

-The Centers for Disease Control and Prevention (CDC) has just released brand-new data on the percentage of people who have become infected with COVID-19 despite being fully vaccinated
+The Centers for Disease Control and Prevention (CDC) has released brand-new data on the percentage of people who have become infected with COVID-19 despite being fully vaccinated.

 The latest info shows that the number remains extremely low.